daizigege/CanFG/README.md

 ## Just for testing
 run generate_protected_paried_data.py

-## Training a new model: (There may be code errors that have not yet been fixed.)
+## Training a new model: (There may be minor code errors that need to be fixed.)

 Step one: training the Auxiliary Physical Identity Remover